n4m3name/odin-project/foundations/6-flexbox/6-flexbox.md

   - `center`: ...
   - `stretch`: ...
   - `baseline`: aligns at bottom of each item

-  \+ `align-self': Same values as align-items, safe works on single child instead of whole container.
+- `align-self`: Same values as align-items, safe works on single child instead of whole container.
   \+ Possible values:
   - flex-start: Start of main axis (Left/up by default)
   - flex-end: End of main axis (Right/down by default)
   - center: ...
   - space-around: Each item has equal space on LHS/RHS, additive (twice as much between as on edges)
   - space-between: Each item has space between it and next item
   - space-evenly: Equal space on LHS/RHS regardless of between or edge

 Note that when `flex-direction` is changed, so is the orientation of main/cross axes (i.e. Changing from default to `flex-direction: column` results in `justify-content` aligning vertically, `align-items' horizontally).